 “What I mean is, I’m worried about all your system failures.
 It’s not your fault.
 You’re not failing— your body—the physical system that is supposed to keep you running smoothly, is.”

 I turned away to reach for the antibiotic ointment.
-Lee’s anxieties had manifested a new symptom: face scratching.
+Lee’s mental health struggles had manifested a new symptom: face scratching.
 She had picked at the perfect skin above her cheekbones so much that there were now two dime-sized open wounds.
 I carefully applied the healing ointment as I searched for more words to explain how I was feeling.

 I had been in denial for a long time, chalking my daughter’s moods up to adolescence, her weight loss to too much softball, and her belly aches to her naturally nervous nature.
 When I realized the aches were becoming a chronic condition, I began to worry.
 When Lee began to experience choking sensations, my worries became accompanied by an undercurrent of panic.
 I decided that my parental supervision had to be escalated to a more hands-on level in order to correct the situation.